 For optionals, use the some

-operator to create an optional with a present value.
-The operator no
+operator to create an optional with a present value, and the no

-makes an empty optional on the given type.
+operator to make an empty optional over the given type:

 There are no literals for functions; they have to be named: